coopcycle/coopcycle-web/README.md

 Advanced system settings
 In Performance, select settings data execution prevention  "enable for all except those I select...". click on apply

-install, from your ShellPower WSL 2 terminal https://learn.microsoft.com/en-us/windows/wsl/install
+install, from your PowerShell WSL 2 terminal https://learn.microsoft.com/en-us/windows/wsl/install

 configure your WSL 2 environment by creating a Linux administrator account.
 The password is not displayed (this is normal), so remember it.